 COVID-19: Compensation for Losses

-In December 2020, the Guidelines on Compensation for Losses entered into force.
-On 16 February 2021, amendments to the Guidelines were published in the Austrian Federal Law Gazette.
-In the following entry (last updated 17 February 2021), we provide information on the most important points, also including the amendments:
+The Guidelines on Compensation for Losses initially entered into force in December 2020 and were subsequently amended on 16 February 2021 and 22 November 2021.
+In the following entry (last updated 23 November 2021), we provide information on the most important points, including the changes arising from the amendments:

 General prerequisites for application